plusserver/docs/content/en/databases/postgresql/documentation/update.md

 Simply provide us with the following information:

 - **Day of the Week:** Specify the day of the week that works best for your business, such as "Sunday."
-- **Start Time:** Choose the preferred time for patching to occur, for example, 4:15 A.M.
+- **Start Time:** Select the preferred time for patching, for example, 4:15 a.m.

 <br><br>